 - Pounding - place the cold butter in a heavy plastic zip top bag.
 Pound the butter with a flat mallet or a rolling pin to help the softening process.

-Whipped butter is always on our Christmas, Thanksgiving and special occasion dining room table.
-Easily spread on warm rolls, biscuits or even pancakes whipped butter is expected whenever we entertain.
+Light and fluffy hipped butter is always on our Christmas, Thanksgiving, and special occasion dining room table.
+Easily spread on warm rolls, biscuits, waffles, or even pancakes whipped butter is expected whenever we entertain.

 Whipped butter melts so nicely over a baked potato or over roasted sweet potatoes.
 Corn on the cob calls for slathers of butter and it is lovely on perfectly cooked asparagus.